Joseph R. Binzer: Early life and education

 Joseph Binzer was born on April 26, 1955, in Cincinnati, Ohio, one of seven children of Robert and Joan (née Metz) Binzer.
 He received his early education at St. Ann School in Groesbeck, Ohio, and graduated from La Salle High School in Cincinnati in 1973.

-He earned a Bachelor of Science degree in business with a major in accountancy from Miami University in 1977.
-He then worked for eleven years as a Certified Public Accountant with Crowe, Chizek & Co. in South Bend, Indiana, and with Arthur Young & Co. in Cincinnati.
+Binzer earned a Bachelor of Science degree in business with a major in accountancy from Miami University in Oxford, Ohio, in 1977.
+He then worked for eleven years as a certified public accountant with Crowe, Chizek & Co. in South Bend, Indiana, and with Arthur Young & Co. in Cincinnati.

 In 1988, Binzer began his studies for the priesthood by entering Mount St. Mary's Seminary of the West in Cincinnati.
 He earned a Master of Divinity degree there in 1994.

 Ordination and ministry

 On June 4, 1994, Binzer was ordained a priest for the Archdiocese of Cincinnati by Archbishop Daniel Pilarczyk at the Cathedral of St. Peter in Chains in Cincinnati.
 His first assignment was as a parochial vicar at St. Dominic Parish in Delhi, Ohio, where he remained for three years.
-He then continued his studies at the Catholic University of America in Washington, D.C., where he obtained a Licentiate of Canon Law in 1999.
+He then moved to Washington D.C. to study at the Catholic University of America, where he obtained a Licentiate of Canon Law in 1999.

-After returning to Cincinnati, Binzer served as a resident associate at St. Bartholomew Parish in Finneytown, Ohio and member of the archdiocesan Tribunal.
-He was master of ceremonies for Archbishop Pilarczyk from 2000 to 2003.
+After returning to Cincinnati, Binzer served as a resident associate at St. Bartholomew Parish in Finneytown, Ohio and as a member of the archdiocesan tribunal.
+He was master of ceremonies for Pilarczyk from 2000 to 2003.
 In 2003, Binzer was named chancellor of the archdiocese, pastor of St. Louis Parish in Cincinnati, and director of the archdiocese's Department of Executive Services.
 In addition to these posts, Binzer became vicar general of the archdiocese in 2007.

 Auxiliary Bishop of Cincinnati

-On April 6, 2011, Binzer was appointed auxiliary bishop of the Archdiocese of Cincinnati and titular bishop of Subbar by Pope Benedict XVI.
+On April 6, 2011, Binzer was appointed auxiliary bishop of Cincinnati and titular bishop of Subbar by Pope Benedict XVI.
 He received his episcopal consecration on June 9, 2011.
-Archbishop Dennis Schnurr, was the principal consecrator.
-The principal co-consecrators were Archbishop Pilarczyk; and Bishop Robert Conlon.
+Archbishop Dennis Schnurr was the principal consecrator.
+The principal co-consecrators were Pilarczyk and Bishop Robert Conlon.
 The episcopal consecration was held at Cathedral of St. Peter in Chains.